Skip to main content Skip to main navigation Skip to search

 We commit to embedding the priority reforms and supporting the achievement of outcomes under the National Agreement on Closing the Gap.
 We will do this by working across all levels of government and cultivating accountable partnerships with First Nations Australians.
 Our commitment to First Nations Australians underpins our efforts to uplift our First Nations policy and engagement capability, and drive reform in our policy development and program delivery.

-Our First Nations Commitment is featured in the department’s Statement of Strategic Intent, which outlines our strategic goals and vision, looking towards and beyond 2030.
+Our First Nations Commitment is part of the department’s Statement of Strategic Intent, which outlines our strategic goals and vision, looking towards and beyond 2030.

 National Statement on First Nations in Agriculture, Fisheries and Forestry

-We are building genuine and trusted partnerships with First Nations stakeholders to progress this work.
-National consultation on the National Statement began in May 2024 and is ongoing.
+We are building genuine and trusted partnerships with First Nations stakeholders and engaging with industry and across governments to progress this work.
+Consultation on the National Statement began in May 2024 and is ongoing.

 Current projects and initiatives